vikasrajput/vikasrajput.github.io/_posts/2026-2-6-AI-Adoption-Multiplier.md

 ---
 layout: post
-title: Tales of new eating old (tech)…
+title: Tales of new eating old
 ---

 Tired of hearing “AI is eating software”?